venfriti/download-assistant/README.md

 # Download Assistant
 Download Assistant allows users to download files by pasting the download links in the app.
-The app sends a customized notification depending on if the download was a success or failure.
-It also makes use of custom views to animate the download button.
+The app sends a customized notification depending on if the download was a success or failure and makes use of custom views to animate the download button.

+The app is built using MVVM architecture, it makes use of the notification manager for handling notifications and makes use of coroutines for handling network requests

 # Used Libraries and Technologies
 [Kotlin](https://kotlinlang.org/) - Primary programming language.